YugabyteDB-Samples/market-orders-app/README.md

 ## Demo Case 2: Zone-Level Resiliency

+1. Deploy a multi-zone three node cluster with Yugabyte Platform.
-1. Connect the app to a Yugabyte Platform cluster.
+2. Connect the app to the Platform cluster.
+Make sure to provide the `dataSource.additionalEndpoints` parameter in the `properties\yugabyte-template.properties` file.
+3. Show that INSERTs from the app and SELECTS on the Archtype end succeeed.
+4. Kill one of the nodes (not the one Archtype is connected to).